jrdavismaine/mainejs-spfx/svelte-spfx/README.md

 This repo provides an example of how to integrate Svelte into a Sharepoint site using SPFx.

+## Setup

+### Create a SharePoint site.
+See [How to create a SharePoint team site](../docs/CREATE_TEAM_SITE.md) for more information.

+### Add tenant url to `config/serve.json`.
+Open config/serve.json, replace `initialPage` with a link to the SharePoint site you just created, e.g. `https://mytenant.sharepoint.com/sites/SvelteSPFXIntegration`.
+This needs to be done to in order to preview the site.

 ## Install
-From the mainejsspfx root, type `cd svelte-spfx` then `npm install`.
+From the `mainejsspfx` root, type `cd svelte-spfx` then `npm install`.
 All dependencies will be installed.

 Note the scaffolding in this example is "no framework".
 No framework just creates the minimum amount of code needed to run a sharepoint app.